About Nesta

 The UK's biggest net-zero challenge is decarbonising home heating.
 A million boilers should be replaced with clean heating by 2030.
 The scale-up in uptake requires big policy changes, necessary for meeting climate targets, cutting bills and reducing gas imports.

-We’re at this year’s Liberal Democrat Party Conference to bring together a panel of experts to discuss the key policies that could make decarbonisation work and explore previous examples on how to influence policy.
-Join us with Duncan Brack, Environmental Policy Analyst and Advisor, Ines Wittke, Research Manager at Public First, and members from Nesta’s sustainable future mission.
+We were at this year’s Liberal Democrat Party Conference to bring together a panel of experts to discuss the key policies that could make decarbonisation work and explore previous examples on how to influence policy.
+We were joined by Duncan Brack, Environmental Policy Analyst and Advisor, Ines Wittke, Research Manager at Public First, and members from Nesta’s sustainable future mission.

 Speakers